Improving VAEs' Robustness to Adversarial Attack: Defending VAEs

-Though in principle direct regularisation of the networks (e.g.~through regularisation of their weights) might be a viable defence in a number of scenarios, we will, in this paper, instead focus on indirect regularisation approaches as discussed in the next section.
+There are two mechanisms by which we can reduce this lookup-table behaviour, thereby reducing gaps in the aggregate posterior.
+First, we can try to regulate the level of noise in the per-datapoint posterior covariance, to then obtain smoothness in the overall embeddings.
+Having a stochastic encoding creates uncertainty in the latent that gives rise to a particular image, forcing similar latents to correspond to similar images.
+Adding noise forces the VAE to smooth the encode-decode process in that similar images will lead to similar embeddings in the latent space, ensuring that small changes in the input result in small changes in the latent space and result in small changes in the decoded outputs.
+This proportional input-output change is what we refer to as a ‘simple’ encode-decode process, which is the second mechanism that can reduce look-up table behaviour.

+The fact that the VAE is vulnerable to adversarial attack suggests that its standard setup does not obtain sufficiently smooth and simple representations to provide an adequate defence.
+Introducing additional regularisation to enforce simplicity or increased posterior covariance thus provides a prospect for defending VAEs.
+We could attempt to obtain this by direct regularisation of the networks (e.g.~weight decay).
+Here, however, we focus on macro-level regularisation approaches as discussed in the next section.
 The reason for this is that controlling the macroscopic behaviour of the networks through low-level regularisations can be difficult to control and, in particular, difficult to calibrate.
+Further, as the most effective attack on VAEs currently attack the latent space, it is reasonable that regularisation methods that directly act on the properties of the latent space form a good place to start.